reesey275/squirrelfocus/docs/cli_reference.md

 ## preview

 Render the latest journal entry.
 The default format is `summary`.
+Supported formats are listed in `PREVIEW_FORMATS`.

 ```bash
 poetry run sf preview --format summary